 The global community surrounding the UN is slowly waking up and starting to implement changes that have the power to improve the bluefin tuna’s status substantially.

-There are already plenty of successful examples out there that show that change can and does happen if there is awareness and will enough to do so!
+There are already plenty of successful examples that show that change can and does happen if there is enough awareness and will to do so!

 In particular, small-scale, rod&reel-based fisheries are a very sustainable and population-friendly alternative to large-scale vessel and net-based fishing.